cpe200-158-sec1/week-3/Lab/Lab301/README.md

 ## Question?
 1. Is the number of Fraction objects equal to the 'new' keywords used in the 'main' methods?
 How come?
+   No....   it equal 'Fraction' keywords because when obj(Fraction) was Implement number of  Fraction objects ++

 2. Are the result, r3 and r7, in case#1 and case#2 the same?
 Why?

+Yeah Same because Case#1 use copy Constructors And Case#2 use Equals(=) mathod it have same process  case#1   put r3's value to r7 by Constructors
+					  case#2   put r3's value to r7 by =

 ## Expected Output: